Halicea/crudex/README.md

 # CRUDEX

-The simplest way to build your crud APIs and views.
+The simplest way to build your crud APIs, admin pages (and maybe more).

-Crudex does not interfere with your code, it just helps you to build your App faster by providing a set of tools to build your CRUD APIs and admin interfaces.
+`crudex` does not interfere with your code, it just helps you to build your App faster by providing a set of tools to build your CRUD APIs and admin interfaces.

 It is based on Gin and Gorm, so you can use all the features of these libraries without any restrictions.

 Crudex allows you to create and extend CRUD controllers based on the model you want to expose.
 It also provides a set of tools to create admin interfaces for your models.